Podocarpus magnifolius

 Podocarpus magnifolius is a species of conifer in the family Podocarpaceae.
-It is found in Bolivia, Colombia, Peru, Panama and Venezuela.
+It is a tree native to Bolivia, Colombia, Peru, Panama and Venezuela.

 Description

-Trees up to 30 m tall, dark brown bark.
-Leaves elliptic to oblong, 3–29 cm long and 1.2–3 cm wide, apex acumiunate, base cuneate.
-Male cones axillary, sessile, solitary, up to 5 cm long.
-Ovules on a receptacle of 1.2 cm long, at the end of a 1–2 cm long peduncle.
-Seed ovoid, bright red, 1 cm long.
+It grows up to 30 m tall with dark brown bark, elliptic to oblong, 3–29 cm long and 1.2–3 cm wide, apex acumiunate, base cuneate leaves.
+The male cones are axillary, sessile, solitary, up to 5 cm long.
+The ovules are borne on a receptacle of 1.2 cm long, at the end of a 1–2 cm long peduncle.
+Seeds are ovoid, bright red, and 1 cm long.

 Distribution and habitat

 Podocarpus magnifolius can be found from Panama and eastern Venezuela south to Bolivia in montane and cloud forests from 850 to 2900 m.